UMKC School of Nursing and Health Studies

 As our healthcare landscape changes, I truly can say UMKC and its faculty remain an outstanding facility for health care academics.“

-Recipient of the Vice Chancellor for Student Affairs Award
+DNP Recipient of the Vice Chancellor for Student Affairs Award

 How Does The Program Work?